5 things you should know about AI in banking for 2026: insights from a recent panel of experts

 1. Legacy code is no longer an excuse

 We all know the story.
-You run on mainframes.
-The code was written 30 or 40 years ago.
-The people who wrote it retired 10 years ago.
+You run on mainframes written 30 or 40 years ago.
 The documentation - if it ever existed - is gone.

-Dave Murphy highlighted a massive unlock.
+Dave Murphy highlighted this massive unlock.
 Generative AI has changed the economics of modernization.
-Large Language Models can now ingest that ancient, undocumented code and translate it.
-They analyze it and output human-readable functional specifications.

 This is a literal breakthrough.

 You can finally understand what your core is actually doing.
 You can document the undocumented.
-You can map the dependencies.
-Once you understand the code, you can dismantle it.
-You can move from a "keep the lights on" strategy to a true modernization roadmap.
+Once you understand the code, you can dismantle it and move from a "keep the lights on" strategy to a true modernization roadmap.

 The shackles of technical debt are heavy.
 But for the first time in history, we have the key to unlock them and wave goodbye to the legacy constraints.